Sayaka Murata: Writing style

 Murata's writing explores the different consequences of nonconformity in society for men and women, particularly with regard to gender roles, parenthood, and sex.
 Many of the themes and character backstories in her writing come from her daily observations as a part-time convenience store worker.
-Societal acceptance of sexlessness in various forms, including asexuality, voluntary and involuntary celibacy, especially within marriage, recurs as a theme in several of her works, such as the novels Shōmetsu sekai (Dwindling World) and Konbini ningen (Convenience Store Person), and the short story "A Clean Marriage."
+Societal acceptance of sexlessness in various forms, including asexuality, voluntary and involuntary celibacy, especially within marriage, recurs as a theme in several of her works, such as the novels Shōmetsu sekai (Dwindling World) and Konbini ningen (Convenience Store Woman), and the short story "A Clean Marriage."
 Murata is also known for her frank depictions of adolescent sexuality in work such as Gin iro no uta (Silver Song) and Shiro-iro no machi no, sono hone no taion no (Of Bones, of Body Heat, of Whitening City).
-In Satsujin shussan she depicts a future society which may be seen as dystopic for the use of Reproduction Technologies and the strange system called Birth-Murder System.
+In Satsujin shussan, she depicts a future society which may be seen as dystopic.

 Themes

 Challenging taboos

 Murata often places challenging taboos at the forefront of her most popular works.
-The title Earthlings focuses on an 11-year-old girl named Natsuki, with her boyfriend and cousin, Yuu, who believes themselves to be aliens due to their tumultuous relationship with their family.
+The title Earthlings focuses on an 11-year-old girl named Natsuki, with her boyfriend and cousin, Yuu, who believe themselves to be aliens due to their tumultuous relationship with their family.
 The story quickly develops into a harsh tale containing themes of "sexual abuse, murder, and cannibalism."
 Murata states on challenging taboos: "For example, murder is said to be taboo, but then why is it considered acceptable if it’s legitimate self-defense or capital punishment?
 I sensed the ambiguity in my childish mind.
 And I felt a physical repulsion and fear inside me toward incest and cannibalism, although I didn’t know why they were forbidden.
 I wondered where those emotions came from.”
 Murata believes that the more she writes about the questioning of these taboos, the closer she will come to the "real truth of things."

 Conformity

 The topic of conformity is common in Japanese literature and culture, and Murata frequently questions its validity, especially in Convenience Store Woman.
-Conformity is often placed at the heart of Japanese culture, a notion that Murata frequently explores within her works.
-In this work, Keiko, the main heroine, finds herself trying to escape from reality's expectations of marrying and choosing a traditional career.
-Keiko eventually finds that her convenience store job is her only way to feel in touch with society, a "normal cog in society."
+In this novel, Keiko, a part-time convenience store worker, is confronted by societal expectations to marry and pursue a traditional career.

-Asexuality
+Asexuality and fictosexuality

-Many of Murata's main heroines find themselves in asexual relationships, such as Natsuki in Earthling and Keiko in Convenience Store Woman.
+Many of Murata's main heroines find themselves in asexual relationships, such as Natsuki in Earthlings and Keiko in Convenience Store Woman.
 Asexuality is a theme that coincides with questioning the standards society typically expects from citizens, a notion that Murata explores frequently.
-The asexuality prevalent in Murata's works can also be attributed to Japan's rising aversion towards sex.
+Murata has stated that "fictosexuality is very strong in [her]" and has written novels that include themes of asexuality and fictosexuality, such as Vanishing World.